 There are some basic traits and skills you should look for when finding the right person to handle digital customer support:

-- Positive - People can be mean.
-A positive attitude for dealing with the day-to-day of handling customer complaints.
+Positive: Let’s face it, people can be mean.
+A good quality to look for in your staff is an enduring positive attitude for dealing with the day-to-day of handling customer complaints.

 Beyond hiring the right people, you need to set them up for success.
-Look at two brands famous for their support and how they empower their employees.
+Check out these two brands known for their support and how they empower their employees.

 Zappos CEO, Tony Hsieh, said on customer support: